nshanker/Yoga-Instructor/index.md

 ### Schedule

-I currently give yoga training to a house in Kendriya Vihar, Kharghar from 8 am to 9 am daily and another house in Kamothe in the evening.
+I currently give yoga training in a house in Kendriya Vihar, Kharghar from 8 am to 9 am daily and another house in Kamothe in the evening.

 ### Preferences